msupply-foundation/conforma-web-app/documentation/internal/Level-1-Review-And-LOQ.md

 ## Review Decision

-Is created for each iteration of a review, can be of status: `'List of questions`, `Conform`, `Non-conform`, `No Decision`.
+Is created for each iteration of a review, can be of `status`:
+- `List of questions`
+- `Conform`
+- `Non-conform`
+- Default: `No Decision`

  See `Validation of Submission` below for choices that will be available to the user.

 ## Review Responses Visibility